JGCRI/gcam-doc/inputs_supply.md

 #### gcamdata-faostat

 There has been a significant data method update for the GCAM AgLU (Agriculture and Land Use) sectors in GCAM v7, which is described in detail in [Core Model Proposal #360: GCAM agriculture and land use (AgLU) data and method updates: connecting land hectares to food calories](cmp/CMP_360-AgLU_data_method_updates.pdf).
-An additional package is developed to facilitate the processing of data from FAOSTAT in a transparent, traceable, and consistent manner.
+An additional package (`gcamdata-faostat`) is developed to facilitate the processing of data from FAOSTAT in a transparent, traceable, and consistent manner.
 This update encompasses the following key advancements:

 1. Functions have been developed to automate the updating of AgLU data, primarily sourced from FAOSTAT.
 This automation facilitates future updates to advance the model's final historical period and allows for other data adjustments to be easily incorporated.
 Note that most of the data in the `aglu/FAO` folder are now generated by gcamdata-faostat.
 2. The new update incorporates the compilation of FAO FBS (food balance sheet) and SUA (supply-utilization accounting) data.
 This integration enables the tracing of flows from land-based primary production to end uses, both in terms of food and non-food purposes.
 It provides a comprehensive understanding of the agricultural supply and demand.